Premenstrual Dysphoric Disorder (PMDD): Information for Patients and Families

 - Try to have more

-- Complex carbs such as whole-grain breads and cereals that are high in fiber (instead of white bread with low fiber).
+- Complex carbs such as whole-grain bread and cereals that are high in fibre (instead of white bread with low fibre).

 - Foods that are high in thiamine (pork, Brazil nuts) and riboflavin (eggs, dairy products) have been shown in a study to reduce one’s risk of developing PMS (Chocano-Bedoya, 2011).
 Note that simply taking supplements did not have the same effect.

 - Regular low-impact exercise.
 Aim for 30-minutes of moderate physical activity on most days, or vigorous activity on fewer days.
 Do this regularly, not just when you are having your mood symptoms.

 - Some people report that having a warm bath can help with PMDD symptoms, including menstrual cramps.
 Create your own spa experience by adding soothing scents (e.g. lavender) and relaxing music.

 - Get enough sleep.
 The average teen (aged 13-18) needs at least 8-10 hrs/sleep while the average adult aged 18-60 needs at least 7-9 hrs/sleep.
 Put away your devices and get enough sleep.